Syncing 10,000 leads/mo? GET A DEMO

 Key integrations include:

-• Real-time Lead Sync: Buyer messages are delivered straight to your CRM, email platform, or Google Sheet the moment they land, eliminating manual export and keeping response time under five minutes.
+• Real-time Lead Sync: Buyer messages are delivered straight to your CRM, email platform, or Google Sheets the moment they land, eliminating manual export and keeping response time under five minutes.

 • Audience Sync: CRM segments are mirrored back to Meta as lookalike or retargeting audiences, reducing CPM and giving each new boost a more precise starting point.